Floorp-Projects/Floorp/toolkit/components/normandy/docs/data-collection.rst

            mechanism.
 For example, this could be a user action or the add-on self-uninstalling.
-         * ``"uninstalled-sideload"``: The study's add-on was uninstalled while Shield was inactive.
+         * ``"uninstalled-sideload"``: The study's add-on was uninstalled while Normandy was inactive.
 This could be that the add-on is no longer compatible, or was manually removed from a profile.
          * ``"unknown"``: A reason was not specified.
 This should be